amaninoblesse/Reduce-the-noise-of-news-search/README.md

-# Template for TigerGraph Graph for All Challenge Submissions
-Use this template for your project submisison and edit the README following the text below.
-Add your project code and data (if public) to the repository.

-# Project Title
+# Reduce The Noise Of News Search
 **Contributers and Contact Information: [ ]**
 1. AMANI Kouakou Noé,leader (+225 0142662716)
 2. Tuo Navigué (+225 0759190122)
 3. Eloiflin Damo (+225 0767516289)

-**Problem Statement addressed (or explain your own): [ ]** Google, while a wonderful resource for quick-fix questions, starts to repeat search results after the third page, this is especially true for news articles.
+**Problem Statement addressed :

+- Google, while a wonderful resource for quick-fix questions, starts to repeat search results after the third page, this is especially true for news articles.
 A big reason for this is duplicate resources from common sister agencies like Associate Press and all the newspapers that use its articles, as well as reshares or reposts, artificially inflate the volume of an article/post and its importance.
 Re-posts or re-shares often are also changed slightly so Google does not see them as duplicates.
-This causes inflated importance of some posts (going “viral” unnecessarily) and gives a noisy Google search experience that may be hiding more relevant news articles from end-users.
+- This causes inflated importance of some posts (going “viral” unnecessarily) and gives a noisy Google search experience that may be hiding more relevant news articles from end-users.

 **Description**:

 Explain what your project is trying to accomplish and how you utilized graph technology to achieve those goals.